makeboom/bitshokaGamma/readme.md

 13. Components were aligned and straightened
 14. Copper areas were adjusted and tweaked
 15. New Bitshoka logo included as an exclusion area
+16. The OLED connector was replaced with a "straight" type.

 ## Goals
 - **Easy**: Just plug it in and mine Bitcoin over WiFi.
 No external computer needed.